kevinstewart1/group-policy/README.md

 Step 5:
 <br/>
-Since I want to set the wallpaper, I need to navigate to this setting by going to: <br/> User Configuration > Policies > Administrative Templates > Desktop > Desktop
+Since I want to set the wallpaper, I need to navigate to this setting by going to: <br/> [User Configuration > Policies > Administrative Templates > Desktop > Desktop] <br/>
+This will open a list of possible settings that I can configure, including the Desktop Wallpaper. <br/> To set the wallpaper, double-click on the "Desktop Wallpaper" entry.
  <br/>
   <img src="https://i.imgur.com/f2PcdIh.jpg" height="80%" width="80%"
   <br/>